rob333/Flutter-logins-to-a-REST-server-example-with-i18n-theming-persistence-and-state-management-support/README.md

     await FlutterI18n.refresh(context, loc);
     //* Step4: Make an update to the watched variable.
-    //* The persistent watched variable will update the persistent value automatically. locale.value = countryCode; // will rebuild the registered widget }
+    //* The persistent watched variable will update the persistent value automatically. locale.value = countryCode; // will rebuild the registered consume widget }
 }
 ```